bmlam/EasyGrantsAdmin/README.md

 Delevopers on a project will simply create one single script, e.g. MY_PROJECT-GRANTS_AND_SYNONYMS.sql

 As mentioned, it is sufficient for each project to use only one single script for grants and synonyms.
-Now you might notice that it would be difficult to audit who has requested the grants and revokes.
-Fear not!
-This information is in OBJECT_GRANT_REQUESTS table, and if want to have the information versioned controlled in one single file AUTOMATICALLY, run
+Now you might ask if each projects has itw own script for grant and synonyms, how would it be possible track them at a central place?
+Simple.
+The site just has to include in the deployment workflow a step to always the following query

   `SELECT pck_grants_admin.f_export_request_meta FROM DUAL;`

+and spool the result into a script file.
+This file would be the central place.
+The grant requests of each project will end up in the OBJECT_GRANT_REQUEST table and the f_export_request_meta function will generate a script file that can be used to repopulate the very table.

-The result will be a CLOB containing the MERGE statements into OBJEct_GRANTS_RQUESTS.
+In fact the function returns a CLOB containing the MERGE statements into OBJEct_GRANTS_RQUESTS.
 Spool the CLOB and commit it to your repository - of course you should automate this in your deployment workflow.
 For example a robot can spool it directly to a path in your repository and commit it.
-Tracking of grants in repository done.
-Easy!
+So basically the projects just use one script for grants and synonyms, the automated workflow maintains the central script.

+File demo_workflow.md shows how this is done in practice.

 ## Advanced Use Cases

 ## Installation

-Run the script install.sql as SYS or user with equivalent privileges.
-This script has 2 parts:
+* Run the script Step1?install.sql as SYS or user with equivalent privileges.
-* Creates the schema GRANT_ADMIN, grants to it the required system privilege and SELECT on a few DBA views.
+* Run the script Step2?install.sql as GRANT_ADMIN
-* Creates the data model and stored procedures in GRANT_ADMIN
+** Creates the data model and stored procedures in GRANT_ADMIN start * Run the script Step3?install.sql as SYS or user with equivalent privileges.

-To de-install, run de_install.sql.
+To de-install, run de-install.sql.
 Privileges and synonyms which have been granted/created are left untouched.

 ## Copyright and Disclaimer